-[HISTORY: Adopted by the Mayor and Town Council of the Borough of Chambersburg as indicated in article histories.
+[HISTORY: Adopted by the Mayor and Town Council of the Borough of Chambersburg 5-13-2019 by Ord.
+No. 2019-07.
 Amendments noted where applicable.]

 Editor's Note: This ordinance also repealed former Ch.
 119, Carnivals and Circuses, which consisted of Art.
 I, Carnivals, adopted 8-22-1931, as amended, and Art.
 II, Circuses, adopted 2-11-1976 by Ord.
 No. 76-42, as amended.